google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 an animated blur.
 To get started, let's first understand *why* the animated blur is slow.
 To blur elements on the web there're two techniques: The CSS `filter` property and SVG filters.
 Thanks to increased support and ease of use, CSS filters are typically used.
-However, if you are required to support Internet Explorer, you have no choice but to use SVG filters as IE 10 and 11 support those but not CSS filters.
+Unfortunately, if you are required to support Internet Explorer, you have no choice but to use SVG filters as IE 10 and 11 support those but not CSS filters.
 The good news is that our workaround for animating a blur works with both techniques.
 So let's try to find the bottleneck by looking